cloudera-labs/cloudera-deploy/FAQ.md

 The project undertook some serious remodeling, but rest assured, your definitions will still work as they did in the previous version of `cloudera-deploy`.

-So where did everything go?
+Okay, but where did everything go?
 Well...

 1. The `quickstart.sh` migrated to `ansible-navigator`.
 Both of these applications use a container based on `ansible-runner`, i.e. [`cldr-runner`](https://github.com/cloudera-labs/cldr-runner), to execute the playbooks, yet `ansible-navigator` is configuration-driven and better aligned with how AWX runs Ansible in containers.
-  `ansible-navigator` brings a nifty UI and the ease of use to handle different execution modes.
+Also, `ansible-navigator` brings a nifty UI and the ease of use to handle different execution modes.

     We also migrated `cldr-runner` to use `ansible-builder`, but you can read more about that effort at the [`cldr-runner`](https://github.com/cloudera-labs/cldr-runner) project.

 1. The original `cloudera-deploy` playbooks moved into `cloudera.exe`.
 Starting with Ansible `2.11`, [collections can contain playbooks](https://docs.ansible.com/ansible/latest/collections_guide/collections_using_playbooks.html#using-a-playbook-from-a-collection).
 We call the playbooks using `import_playbook` like roles.

     PLEASE NOTE, if you are developing your own project playbooks, you must first set up your `cloudera-deploy` variables _before_ calling the playbooks by running the `cloudera.exe.init_deployment` role on `localhost`.

 1. The _run-levels_ still remain; you can still use `-t infra` for example.
 However, the playbooks themselves are more granular and overall set up and tear down processes are now separate playbooks.

     This change promotes composibility and reusability, and we are going to continue to break apart the functions and operations within `cloudera-deploy` and -- most importantly -- the collections that drive this application.
 We fully expect that you will want to adapt and create your own "deploy" application, one that caters to _your_ needs and operating parameters.
 Switching to a more granular, more modular approach is key to this objective.

 ## How to I add _extra variables_ and tags to `ansible-navigator`?